Karen Asrian: Death

 On 9 June 2008, the Chess Federation of Armenia reported that Asrian had died of a heart attack while driving.
 Asrian, feeling ill, pulled his car into a courtyard in the Armenian capital of Yerevan on an early Monday and then lost consciousness.
 An ambulance crew pronounced him dead at the scene, possibly of a heart attack.
 A moment of silence was held in his memory before the opening of a speed-chess tournament in Yerevan on Monday, after his death was announced by Armenian chess player Smbat Lputian.

 Asrian received an open casket funeral on 11 June in the Tigran Petrosian Chess House.
 President of Armenia and the Armenian Chess Federation Serzh Sargsyan, Prime Minister of Armenia Tigran Sargsyan, Chairman of Parliament of Armenia Tigran Torosyan, participants of the GM tournament held in Yerevan, and thousands of chess lovers were present at the funeral service.

-He was supposed to take part in the, starting shortly after his death, Iranian Chess Premier League.
+He was supposed to take part in the Iranian Chess Premier League, which took place shortly after his death.
 Before the arbiters started the clocks in the first round on Thursday 12 June, there was a minute's silence in honour of Grandmaster Karen Asrian's memory.
 Ehsan Ghaem Maghami, the leading chess player in Iran and fellow club teammate of Fajr-e-Shams-e-Atieh, gave a speech before the start of the tournament and sorrowfully announced the passing of his good friend Asrian and, on behalf of the Iranian Chess Community, expressed his sincere condolences to Karen's family, friends and the entire World Chess Community.